 The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Deloitte Touche Tohmatsu Certified Public Accountants LLP, our independent registered public accounting firm, for the periods indicated.
 We did not pay any other fees to our independent registered public accounting firm during the periods indicated below.

-For the Year E nded May 31,
+For the Year En For the Year Ended May 31,

 (in thousands of US\$) 2013 2014

-Audit fees(1) 926 1,522
+Audit fees (1) 926 1,522

-Audit related fees(2) 1,935
+Audit related fees (2) 1,935

-Tax fees(3) 50 51
+Tax fees (3) 50 51